regex.pcre #

 fn (m Match) get(idx int) ?string

-get retrieves the captured text by index.
-Index 0 returns the whole match, 1+ returns capture groups.
+get returns the matched text for a specific group index.
+Index 0 returns the full match, 1..n returns capture groups.

 fn (Match) get_all #